Thai Firecracker Shrimp

-The best part is that you can prepare these ahead of time, freeze them and fry them (direct from freezer to fryer) in 5 minutes.
+These Thai style Firecracker Shrimp can be prepared ahead of time, frozen then fried (direct from freezer to fryer) in 5 minutes.
 We make a big ol’ batch and freeze them for easy homemade appetizers.

 Thai Firecracker Shrimp Recipe Video